nathants/libaws/readme.md

   - your code.

 - aws resources are uniquely identified by name.
   - all aws resources share a private namespace scoped to account/region. use good names.
   - except s3, which shares a public namespace scoped to earth. use better names.

+- mutative operations manipulate aws state.
+  - mutative operations are idempotent. if they fail due to a transient error, run them again.
+  - mutative operations can `--preview`. no output means no changes are needed.

 - `ensure` are mutative operations that create or update infrastructure.

-  - mutative operations are idempotent. if they fail due to a transient error, run them again.

-  - mutative operations can `--preview`. no output means no changes.

 - `rm` are mutative operations that delete infrastructure.

 - `ls`, `get`, `scan`, and `describe` operations are non-mutative.

+- multiple infrastructure sets can be deployed into the same account/region.

 ## tradeoffs